Helu-22/wireframing/README.md

 Wireframes should outline interactive features like buttons, input fields, dropdowns, and modals, even if they're not functional yet.

 *Example:* Indicating a search bar and a login form with placeholder boxes and labels.

+## Types of Wireframes

+Wireframes can be broadly categorized into two types: **Low-Fidelity** and **High-Fidelity**.
+Each serves a unique purpose at different stages of the design process.

+### Low-Fidelity Wireframes

+These are basic visual representations, often created using simple shapes and placeholders.
+They are quick to produce and ideal for brainstorming and early-stage planning.

+**Characteristics:**
+- Simple, sketch-like appearance
+- Black-and-white or grayscale
+- Focus on layout and structure
+- Minimal detail; no styling or branding

+**When to Use:**
+- During ideation or early planning
+- To gather feedback on layout and flow
+- When testing user interaction paths

+### High-Fidelity Wireframes

+These are detailed and realistic representations of the final product.
+They include colors, fonts, images, and sometimes interactivity.

+**Characteristics:**
+- Closely resembles the final design
+- Includes brand elements, fonts, and icons
+- Can be interactive (especially in tools like Figma)
+- Useful for stakeholder presentations

+**When to Use:**
+- Later stages of design
+- Before development handoff
+- When testing usability with real users

+---

+## What Type of Wireframe is This?

+This wireframe is an example of a **High-Fidelity Wireframe**.
+It includes detailed content placement, branding colors, and interactive elements like buttons and dropdowns.
+It is suitable for final validation before development begins.